 You’ve made it to our best Webmoney betting sites page.
 Webmoney has been around since the late 1990’s and is an online payment system that allows users to manage all their online payments from one online interface.
 It works by creating an account with Webmoney, and using various means to “top-up” this account.
 Funds can then be used to deposit at into any gambling account.

-All the best Webmoney friendly bookmakers I recommend are listed in the table in the next section (well the only one I know about is anyway…).
+All the best Webmoney friendly bookmakers we recommend are listed in the table in the next section.

 Deposits & Withdrawals: Key Info

 Webmoney is operated in 38 countries worldwide and accepts multiple currencies.
 Once your Webmoney account is funded, it’s also quick and easy to send and receive payments, and it’s this that makes the Webmoney service ideal to use for funding your online gambling accounts.

 Webmoney is similar to other online payment services such as Skrill, Neteller and PayPal, in that it offers customers a central place where they can store online money, which can then be used at a variety of places on the web.
 Money can be stored on an online “purse” and can then be used whenever needed.
 In addition, by using this kind of service there is no need to hand over credit or debit card details to online retailers, making it a safe way to transfer money.

 Webmoney specialises in Eastern European currencies, so if you need to work with Russian Roubles for example, then Webmoney could be the service you need.

 The Webmoney service is supported by some of the leading bookmakers who are keen to accept funds from many different sources, making it easier for punters to add money to their accounts.

 Mobile Webmoney Betting Sites

 - Bonus: Bet £10 get £30